Parameter estimation for Gibbs distributions: Introduction

-\paragraph{Basic definitions and notation.} We let $\gamma$ denote the target failure probability and $\eps$ the target accuracy of our algorithms, i.e. with probability at least $1 - \gamma$, the algorithms should return estimates within a factor of $[e^{-\eps}, e^{\eps}]$ of the correct value (or, equivalently, within $\pm \eps$ in the logarithmic domain).

-Throughout, ``sample complexity'' refers to the number of calls to the oracle; for brevity, we also define the \emph{cost} of a sampling algorithm to be its \emph{expected sample complexity}.
-We always assume that $\eps, \gamma \in (0,1)$ and $n\ge 2$.
-Algorithm complexity is often also measured in terms of the log partition ratio $q$ defined as
+We let $\gamma$ denote the target failure probability and $\eps$ the target accuracy of our algorithms, i.e. with probability at least $1 - \gamma$, the algorithms should return estimates within a factor of $[e^{-\eps}, e^{\eps}]$ of the correct value.
+Throughout, ``sample complexity'' refers to the number of calls to the oracle; for brevity, we also define the \emph{cost} of an algorithm to be its \emph{expected sample complexity}.